10 Reasons To Teach English Abroad as an English Teacher

-All you have to do is become an ESL teacher.
-When you teach English abroad, you can travel the world and earn a decent ESL teacher salary while you’re doing it.
+When you become an ESL teacher, you can travel the world and earn a decent ESL teacher salary while you’re doing it.
 How great is that?!

 But it’s not just about the money and travel.
 Here are more reasons why you should teach English abroad.

 What is your biggest motivation to teach English abroad?

 Like I said before, it’s not about the money.
 Or it’s not about the travel.
 It’s about the positive, life-enriching experience you gain from it.

 When you teach English abroad, it not only opens a new life chapter, but it has the power to transform your perspective on people, culture and way of life.
 For most people, it’s in a positive way.